meadsy123/crypto-marksman-bsc-sniper/README.md

 <b>BNB to trade</b>: How many BNB do you wish to use for the transaction.

 <b>Token start price</b>: The price used to get the price percentage increase in the price thread which populates the prices/balances at the bottom of the program.

+<b>Tokens to trade</b>: The exact amount of tokens you wish to buy.

 <b>Token to buy</b>: Instead of using the "BNB to trade" which will get as many tokens as possible, this field will use the exact output and calculate the amount of BNB that will be used in the trade at that given time